drslump/ass-ert/docs/interoperability.md

 var result = _.map(students, truncatedName);
 ```

+!!! hint
-> `_.isEquals` is also wrapped to make it understand our *expressions*, so you
+    `_.isEquals` is also wrapped to make it understand our *expressions*, so you
-can use it check arbitrary object structures with nested *expressions*.
+    can use it to check arbitrary object structures with nested *expressions*.

 ### Sinon

-Matchers expose a `.test` method returning a boolean value which make
+*Expressions* expose a `.test` method returning a boolean value which make
 them compatible with the [Sinon test doubles library](http://sinonjs.org).

 ```js